rryam/MusadoraKit/README.md

 It goes well with my book on [*Exploring MusicKit and Apple Music API*](http://exploringmusickit.com), as all the documentation and references are mentioned in the book.
 Otherwise, the code itself is well documented.

-Also, join the (Discord Community](https://discord.gg/6KaKCKds) for discussing anything about MusadoraKit, the book, or your favorite music!
+Also, join the (Discord Community](https://discord.gg/6KaKCKds) for discussing anything about MusadoraKit, the book "Exploring MusicKit", MusicKit or your favorite music!

 ## Support